carosellagiuliano-max/welltry/codex.md

 - Keep audit trails for:
   - Consents and consent changes
   - Role changes
-  - Critical actions on appointments and orders
+  - Critical actions on appointments, orders, exports and impersonation
+  - Viewing individual customer profiles by staff or admin

 Deletion and retention concept